sam-hosseini/freelancing-in-finland/README.md

 * They ask if there's an industry that you particularly like/dislike to work in.
 * They ask about your hourly rate.

+**In the meeting, what things to ask from a broker company?**

+* What are their principles and priorities for the possible partnership with you?
+* Do they offer any other services than finding the project?
+* What is their terms of payment?
+(How many days until you get your money)
+* What are the restrictions and responsibilities set by the broker if you take a project from them?
+(NDA's, non-compete terms)

 **What about hourly rate?** In Helsinki, if we put aside particular situations in which the client has become dependent on a single point of failure developer, or other extraordinary situations, in an average project with an average client with an average developer, I've heard companies charging their clients between
 90-130€ per hour depending on the strength of their brand, the experience of the developers in the team, and the particular relationship with that client.